Robina Stadium

-Robina Stadium, also known by its sponsored name Cbus Super Stadium, is a rectangular football stadium in the Gold Coast suburb of Robina, Queensland.
-The main usage is as the home ground to the National Rugby League's Gold Coast Titans; this venue sometimes hosts the A-League team Brisbane Roar FC.
+Robina Stadium, commercially known as Cbus Super Stadium, is a multi-purpose rectangular stadium in Robina, a suburb of Gold Coast, Queensland.
+It is the home ground to the National Rugby League's Gold Coast Titans, this venue sometimes hosts the A-League team Brisbane Roar FC.

-Robina Stadium is also used for Rugby Union, Soccer, Rugby Sevens, Rugby league Test Matches and has hosted Rugby league World Cup matches.
+Robina Stadium is also used for rugby union, association football, rugby sevens, rugby league Test Matches and has hosted Rugby League World Cup matches.

 Construction of the venue started in 2006, and finished in February 2008, in time for the 2008 National Rugby League season, when it became the new home of the Titans.

 The venue will be used for the 2032 Summer Olympics and will host preliminary Football.

 Stadium

 Robina Stadium is located in the satellite growth suburb of Robina, next to Robina railway station.
 The stadium is effectively a smaller version of Suncorp Stadium in Brisbane, and was designed by the same company.
 The project was funded by the Queensland Government.
 On 27 September 2006, it was announced that the new ground would be renamed Skilled Park after Skilled Group won the naming rights to the stadium.
 The land for the site was purchased by the Gold Coast City Council and gifted to the Queensland Government to build the Stadium.

 Sports Minister Judy Spence announced that the new stadium will now be able to seat 27,400 people instead of 25,000.
 This came after workers on the site found extra space for about 2,400 seats across the stadium while construction was in progress.

 Robina Stadium hosted two matches in the 2008 Rugby League World Cup, which was held in Australia.
 The first saw eventual tournament champions New Zealand defeat Papua New Guinea 48–6.
 The second, a semi-final qualifier, saw a Jarryd Hayne-led Fiji defeat Ireland 30–14.
 The ground also became host to the newly created A-League side, Gold Coast United, starting in 2009–10.

 The ground first saw finals football when the Titans, in their first finals appearance, hosted the Brisbane Broncos in the first week of the 2009 NRL season play-offs.
 This ground also witnessed finals when the Gold Coast Titans defeated the New Zealand Warriors 28–16 in the 2010 finals.